motunmarteen/100DaysOfJavascript/readme.md

 ## Acknowledgments

 - **Instructor:** [Mention any acknowledgments or thanks to the instructor.]
-- **Community:** [Shoutout to any online communities, forums, or peers who've supported your journey.]
+- **Community:** [Shoutout to any online communities, forums, or peers who've supported my journey.]